Hey You (Bachman–Turner Overdrive song): Background

 The lead vocal is provided by Randy Bachman.
-There were rumors circulated that Randy Bachman directed the lyrics of "Hey You" at former bandmate Burton Cummings, who had publicly stated that Bachman would never make it in the music business again following his departure from The Guess Who.
-Randy confirmed the rumors in interviews years later, stating: "I deserved to gloat a bit after all the mud Burton had slung at me."
+There were rumours circulated that Randy Bachman directed the lyrics of "Hey You" at former bandmate Burton Cummings, who had publicly stated that Bachman would never make it in the music business again following his departure from The Guess Who.
+Randy confirmed the rumours in interviews years later, stating: "I deserved to gloat a bit after all the mud Burton had slung at me."

 Cash Box said it has elements of earlier Bachman-Turner Overdrive singles "Let It Ride" and "You Ain't Seen Nothing Yet" and contains "the stuttering vocals of Randy Bachman, and some more heavy guitar chording."

+Track listing

 Charts

 "Hey You" was the second BTO single to hit number 1 on the Canadian RPM chart, following "You Ain't Seen Nothing Yet".
 It held the top position on the RPM chart for two weeks in June 1975.
 The song peaked at number 21 on the US Billboard Hot 100 on July 5, 1975.